 I always thought, as a kid, that growing old would be awful because you’d be aware that you have less and less time ahead of you.
 As a teenager I thought how depressing it would be, thirty years old, working every day, with no childhood to return to, only old age ahead.
 This feeling was enhanced by the fact that my teenage years were not fantastic, and that the adults around me said they were the best years of my life.

 Now that I’m forty, I see things differently.
 The first reason is practical: if you’ve been making use of your time on earth, by middle age you ought to have learned a few things, established yourself, and set yourself up for the future.
-I have done this – I no longer need to work full time or every year in order to support myself.
+I have done this.
 I am beyond fear of job loss or penury.
 I’ve lived through tragic and trying circumstances that have given me the quiet Stoicism and perspective to deal with almost any challenge life may throw at me.

 The third reason is even more philosophical: the inevitable approach of death is, in many ways, a release.
 I no longer need to worry so much about being cool, having a successful career, getting the cute girls, seeing all the world’s amazing places, being in awesome shape, dressing sharp, or anything else.
 Who cares?
 I’ll be dead soon anyway.